 town.
 The McMinnville Free Lending Library was born.

-repository for lots of good reading material.
-Patrons who took materials home were asked to return the books in a reasonable time but they
+for lots of good reading material.
+Patrons who took materials home were asked to return the books in a reasonable time but they could keep the

 by: Charles "Shot" Nunley